rax-incubate/gcp-mc-demo/README.md

 ## Bqapp - Anthos and BigQuery - GCP

- - The GCP side is quite easy as it is a application talking to Bigquery.
-The application manifests are in `env1/namespaces/mc-analytics/` but we need to create some configuration for this to work.
+ - The GCP side is quite easy as it is an application talking to BigQuery.
+The application manifests are in `env1/namespaces/mc-analytics/` but we need to create some data configuration for this to work.

- - Create the table
+ - Create the dataset and a table.
+The Cities table is a very simple parquet export.
+In most production setups, you will likely use native Big Query tables on GCP and your prefered format on AWS.
+In our example, we will import the Parquet file into a native Big Query table.

  ```
  cd $MULTI_CLOUD_DEMO_GIT_REPO/apps/examples/mc-analytics/data